The Spiritual Battle: the World the Flesh and the Devil

 Increasingly we see today greater hostility towards Christians, whether it be from hostile followers of a religion such as Islam, atheistic humanism or even secular governments in the name of political correctness.
 Our allegiance to the kingdom of God and His ways will come under greater testing as the time of the end approaches.

 This is why we are said to be in the world but not of it.
 (John 17:14).
-Yet we are not to remove ourselves from the world through isolating ourselves from it, but by overcoming it.
+Yet we are to separate ourselves from the world, not by isolating ourselves from it, but by overcoming it.
 We should not make the mistake of separating ourselves physically from the world through monastic living as some have done.
 Our separation is done spiritually not physically.
-We achieve this through cultivating an attitude of detachment, setting our minds on the things above not on the things on earth (Colossians 3:2).
-And we are able to do this because of Christ’s death on the cross:
+We achieve this through making deliberate choices to live God’s way in a world which increasingly opposes His way.
+Lets set our minds on the things above not on the things on earth (Colossians 3:2).
+And we are able to do this through faith and Christ’s death on the cross:

 But may it never be that I would boast, except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world (Galatians 6:14).